-For all its crampedness and excesses, simplicity is the guiding ethos to Singapore’s progress.
+Despite its seeming crampedness and excesses, Singapore has remained progressive by keeping things simple.
 However, this meant sacrifices had to be made along the way.

-Old Havelock Road’s Teochew Porridge restaurant looked as ancient as kingdom come.
-That should be no surprise because it was embedded there decades ago, the plastered walls failing to hide its age.
+Old Havelock’s Teochew Porridge looked as ancient as kingdom come.
+It’s no surprise as it was embedded there decades ago, the plastered walls failing to hide its age.

 Yet despite looking worse for wear, it’s a popular choice among tourists who happen to wander on this side of town.
-I could have gone there too, but I was craving something tourists like me could easily associate with Singaporean cuisine.
-So off I went to a hawker food center, where I’d have more options.
+I could have gone there too, but I was craving something more “touristy.”
+So off I went to a hawker food center, where options for me abound.

-Like other hawker food centers in the Singapore capital, it was located in what appears to be a huge warehouse.
+Like other hawker food centers in the Singapore capital, the one I went to was located in what appears to be a huge warehouse.
 Plastic dining tables and chairs are at the heart of the food center, bounded by a row of stalls.
-It was utilitarian and squeaky-clean (it went through a billion dollar face-lift in 2007).
+The center was utilitarian and squeaky-clean (it went through a billion dollar face-lift in 2007).
 Folks cleaned up after themselves.

 I settled with a Hainanese chicken rice and chomped down on a moist, pale strip.
-Singaporeans take so much pride in making Hainanese Chicken Rice, I discovered, and any diversion is considered a violation of tradition.
+Singaporeans take so much pride in making Hainanese Chicken Rice, I discovered, and any recipe adaptation is considered a sacrilege.
 Apparently, the dish can only be considered authentic when “kampong” chicken, or wild, backyard chicken is used.
 This variety does not have a lot of meat on its bones, but is marked by a stronger “chickeny” flavor.

 I barely talked to my friend as I stuffed my mouth with the local dish and washed it all down with bandung.
 I was tending to a bad hangover from the previous night, which I was hoping that some filling meal could remedy.
 A stubby, chinky-eyed man hawking a pack of towels approached us to sell us one.
 I politely declined.
 He turned his back on us and ambled away.

 I finally turned to my friend and thanked her showing me around.
-I was impressed with Singapore as a whole, though saying that I was “impressed” was an understatement.
-I thought this was a natural reaction, when you come from a third-world country.
+Overall, I was impressed with Singapore as a whole.
+I thought this was a natural reaction, especially when you come from a third-world country.

 “Look at the people around us,” she said.
 “Aren’t they simple?”

-“Remember establishments we passed by yesterday?
-This place is called a food center.
-The name of the sex toy shop we passed by along the main road is Sex Toy Shop.
-They don’t overthink things–that’s because they know they don’t have to,” she said.
+“Remember the name of the establishments we passed by yesterday?
+This place is a “food center.”
+They don’t overthink things because they know they don’t have to,” she said.

-“In our country, everyone’s approval is needed.
+“In our country, you need everyone’s approval.
 Everyone’s so argumentative and arrogant.
 Everyone’s so fucking smart.
 Everyone has something to say and won’t back down.
 And yet, at the end of the day, we accomplish nothing,” she said.

-IT’S SOMEWHAT TRUE.
-However, her opinion reflects the naivety of someone who’s uninformed of Singapore’s past.
+IT’S TRUE.
+However, her opinion reflects the naivety of someone who’s also uninformed of Singapore’s past.

 The beloved Lee Kuan Yew no doubt transformed the nation from the rubbles of war into one of the richest nations the world know.
-The strongman had no tolerance for dissent, and “insisted that strict limits on speech and public protest were necessary to maintain stability in the multi-ethnic and multi-religious country,” as The Guardian noted in an obituary for the late leader.
+The strongman had no tolerance for dissent, and “insisted that strict limits on speech and public protest were necessary to maintain stability in the multi-ethnic and multi-religious country.”

-One may argue that it was all a necessary evil, as the stern measures were not in vain.
+One may argue that it was all a necessary evil.
 Singapore tourism has been a key contributor to the country’s $296.8 billion economy in 2016.

 In silent acquiescence, Singaporeans observed every law, every sign post.
 For us tourists, this meant walking a half-kilometre to cross over to the bus stop from Old Havelock, instead of crossing the closest road haphazardly.